 The M2D feasibility fund comprises of four funding schemes from which eligible network members can bid for funds.
 We will operate a continuous open call for applications throughout the lifetime of the network, but projects will be assessed by the Expert Panel at regular meetings, occurring at three monthly intervals.
 The network will support high impact proposals which encourage multidisciplinary researcher engagement and a high level of end user involvement, under one or more of the Network themes.

-We also continue to welcome high-quality applications to our other three schemes (pilot projects, early career researcher and embedded research), that are multi-disciplinarily in nature, with excellent evidence for end-user / decision maker involvement.
+Though as always, we continue to welcome all high-quality applications to any of the four schemes (as detailed below), that are multi-disciplinarily in nature, with excellent evidence for end-user / decision maker involvement.

 The fund can support EPSRC fundable members of the network.
 The four funding schemes are: